 There are four main types of mesothelioma immunotherapy in development.
 These include checkpoint inhibitors, monoclonal antibodies, therapeutic vaccines, and adoptive cell therapy.

-Also known as biotherapy, immunotherapy is exactly what its name infers; that is, treatment that uses parts of the immune system to fight diseases such as cancer.
-Today, new advances in immunotherapy have proven useful in the treatment of a number of different cancers, though immunotherapy still plays a fairly minimal role in cancer treatment.
+Also known as biotherapy, immunotherapy is exactly what its name implies – treatment that uses parts of the immune system to fight diseases such as cancer.
+Recent advances in immunotherapy have proven useful in the treatment of a number of different cancers, though immunotherapy still plays a fairly minimal role in cancer treatment.
 For mesothelioma patients, it is only an option in clinical trials.

 In the process of determining whether a cell is foreign or normal, immune cells need their specific molecules on their surface – known as “checkpoints” – to be activated or inactivated to trigger the immune response.
 One of these molecules is a protein called PD-1.
 When PD-1 on the immune cell interacts with PD-L1 a protein on the normal cell, PD-1 is inactivated and the immune cell knows not to attack the cell.
 Since some cancer cells can have many PD-L1 proteins on their surface, they can avoid being attacked by the immune system.